 Pomegranate syrup (or molasses) works in a plethora of recipes from savoury (like my Mediterannean Grilled Octopus Recipe) or sweet.
 It is incredibly versatile and delicious, and it is very easy to make at home upon which it will keep refrigerated for ages.

 I guarantee you will find countless surprising uses for pomegranate syrup after adding it to your pantry.

 In my Moscow Mule concoction, the sweet tang of pomegranate syrup works together with the intense aroma of blood oranges to add something distinctly flavourful and refreshing.

-Enjoy all summer long.
+Enjoy all year long.

 Blood Orange & Pomegranate Syrup Moscow Mule

 - Method: Cocktail